-- NEW: "It's part and parcel of their threats to engage in more provocations," says U.S. official
+- "It's part and parcel of their threats to engage in more provocations," says U.S. official

 - U.S. officials say a new North Korean nuclear test could come at any time

 - North Korea has conducted two previous nuclear tests, in 2006 and 2009

 Amid talk of a possible nuclear bomb test, North Korea vowed Tuesday to carry out a "high-intensity, all-out action."

 The promise emerged from a meeting of the ruling Workers' Party and was reported by the state-run news agency KCNA.